mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.3.20240705-or-older/general/supported-bms.md

 So far only tested on version `16E`.

 ### &bull; [Seplos v3](https://www.seplos.com)
-Working on the Seplos v3 BMS which uses different (modbus) protocol than the earlier Seplos models.
+Works for the Seplos v3 BMS which uses different (Modbus) protocol than the earlier Seplos models.

 ### &bull; [Sinowealth](https://en.sinowealth.com)
 Disabled by default since driver version `v0.14.0` as it causes other issues.
 See [How to enable a disabled BMS](../general/install.md#how-to-enable-a-disabled-bms) to enable the BMS.